edgaralexanderfr/cyber-kill-server/CONTRIBUTING.md

 ## Development

+1. Fork the repo.
+2. Clone it into your local machine.
-1. Make sure to have a good extension for handling Go in your Text Editor, in case of VSCode: https://marketplace.visualstudio.com/items?itemName=golang.Go.
+3. Make sure to have a good extension for handling Go in your Text Editor, in case of VSCode: https://marketplace.visualstudio.com/items?itemName=golang.Go.
-2. In case of not counting on a Go Editor Extension, make sure to run:
+4. (Optional) In case of not counting on a Go Editor Extension, make sure to run:

 ```bash
 go fmt